bytesbyt/econte_django/README.md

  - Navigation menu will change to hamburger icon if viewed in smaller devices.

- - THa navigation, home, blog, and subscribe text are all readable and easy to understand.
+ - The home, about, sign up, sign in, sign out, and contact text are all readable and easy to understand.

- - Form in the subscribe page works: requires entries in every field, will only accept an email in the email field,  and the submit button works.
+ - Form in the contact page works: requires entries in every field, will only accept an email in the email field,  and the submit button works.

 ### Validator Testing